Hybrid tuition classes here to stay

-SINGAPORE - For 16-year-old Sheryse Siah, online tuition saves about three hours of travelling time, which means getting some precious extra sleep.
+For 16-year-old Sheryse Siah, online tuition saves her about three hours of travelling time, which means getting some precious extra sleep.

-As the Covid-19 situation worsened in March 2020, Sheryse's mathematics tuition classes at Mad4Math pivoted from in-person group lessons to virtual classes.
+As the Covid-19 situation worsened in March last year, Sheryse's mathematics tuition classes at Mad4Math pivoted from in-person group lessons to fully virtual classes.

 But for some students like Sheryse, the idea of attending tuition classes in-person seems increasingly unattractive.